polymonster/pmtech/readme.md

 **Usage**

 Take a look at the getting started [instructions](https://github.com/polymonster/pmtech/wiki/Building-Examples).
+All features in pmtech are demonstarted through [examples](https://github.com/polymonster/pmtech/wiki/Examples).
+Documentation is not thorough but the [source](https://github.com/polymonster/pmtech/wiki/Source-Code) is simple and easy to follow.

 **Media**